ibm-cloud-docs/Cloudant/security/access-iam.md

 ```
 {: codeblock}

-Each value in the previous JSON example must be interpreted as follows:
+Each value in the previous JSON example must be interpreted by using the following definitions:

-- `apikey`: IAM API key.
+- `apikey` - IAM API key.
-- `iam_apikey_description`: Description of IAM API key.
+- `iam_apikey_description` - Description of IAM API key.
-- `iam_apikey_name`: ID of IAM API key.
+- `iam_apikey_name` - ID of IAM API key.
-- `iam_role_crn`: The IAM role that the IAM API key has.
+- `iam_role_crn` - The IAM role that the IAM API key has.
-- `iam_serviceid_crn`: The CRN of service ID.
+- `iam_serviceid_crn` - The CRN of service ID.
-- `url`: {{site.data.keyword.cloudant_short_notm}} service URL.
+- `url` - {{site.data.keyword.cloudant_short_notm}} service URL.
-- `username`: The internal {{site.data.keyword.cloudant_short_notm}} account name.
+- `username` - The internal {{site.data.keyword.cloudant_short_notm}} account name.

-When you select *Use both legacy credentials and IAM*, the service credentials that are generated contain both IAM and Legacy credentials, and look like the following example:
+When you select *Use both Legacy credentials and IAM*, the service credentials that are generated contain both IAM and legacy credentials, and look like the values in the following example:

 ```json
 {